[Skip to Content]

 Scholarship Details:

-The SUSTAIN Wellbeing COMPASS Coordinating Center is excited to announce the launch of an intensive training opportunity for emerging leaders in the HIV field within the US South.
-The 2.5-day in-person training will be held in Houston, Texas, from Wednesday, August 28 to Friday, August 30, 2024.
+The SUSTAIN Wellbeing COMPASS Coordinating Center is excited to announce an intensive training opportunity for emerging leaders in the HIV field within the US South.
+The 2-day in-person training will be held in Houston, Texas, from Wednesday, March 26, and Thursday, March 27, 2025.
 We will select 15 recipients.
 They will receive a $1,650 scholarship stipend to offset the travel costs to and from the training (including flight, hotel, food, rideshare, and any other costs associated with the travel) and compensation for their time.
 SUSTAIN will provide breakfast, lunch, and snacks during the full days of training.

 About the Training: